open-s4c/dice/doc/design.md

    This is done through a specialized function, often `mempool_free`, which ensures that memory is properly cleaned up and made available for future use.

+TODO: aligment information
+TODO: link to memory pool description

 # 4. Self Module

-The Self module is one of the key components in Dice, providing essential thread-local storage (TLS) management and handling thread initialization and finalization events.
+The Self module is one of the key components in Dice, providing essential thread-local storage (TLS) management.
 It acts as the first subscriber and plays a critical role in ensuring that each thread gets its own isolated TLS space.
 Unless the user reimplements an equivalent component, Self shall be loaded with Dice before any other user module.

 ## 4.1.
 What is the Self Module?

-The Self module manages thread-specific data, ensuring that each thread has a dedicated storage area for maintaining its TLS data.
-The Self module is invoked when a new thread is created or when a thread finishes execution.
+The Self module stays in the middle between interceptors (Section 2.4) and subscribers.
+It manages thread-local storage (TLS), ensuring that each thread has a dedicated storage area for maintaining its private data.
+The TLS is intended to be safely used by subscribers, avoiding platform-specific details of pthread TLS.
+The Self module itself employs the TLS to keep track of the thread ID as well as guarding the execution from recursive publications.

 ## 4.2.
 Why Self?